timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 # Working Notes 1: Modelling Tarot Reversals

 In basic terms, I'm currently grappling with how to model card reversals in this weird little shonky tarot-reading prototype Python programme I've been working on.
-With the Tarot de Marseille as my main go-to, for now, I _think_ I only want reversals to apply to cards in the Major Arcana, based on it being difficult to discern the orientation of the "pips" of the Minor Arcana.
+With the Tarot de Marseille as my main go-to, for now, I _think_ I only want reversals to apply to cards in the Major Arcana, based on it being difficult to discern the orientation of the "pips" of the Minor Arcana (?), but this is up for debate.

 I'm leaning towards a `Card` object class, as something that supports some of my other plans, and will (I think?) enable tracking and analysis (e.g. percentage of reversed cards in a given spread, different cards' orientations over time).
 That said, I'm keen to avoid accidentally painting myself into a corner, and want to make sure I haven't overlooked any obvious issues or drawbacks.